cyotek/Cyotek.Collections.Generic.CircularBuffer/README.md

 To retrieve the next item without removing it from the buffer, you can use the `Peek` method.
 Or, to retrieve (again without removing) the last item in the buffer, you can use `PeekLast`.
+To round off peeking, there is also a `PeekAt` method which can retrieve an item from anywhere in the buffer.

 Calling `Get`, `GetLast`, `Peek` or `PeekLast` on an empty buffer will thrown an exception.
 You can use `IsEmpty` to check